Get money-saving tips in your inbox.

 What are the alternatives to breaking your mortgage?

-Here are three ideas to save you money:
+Here are three strategies to potentially save you money:

-1. If you move, you can generally take your mortgage with you and avoid the penalty.
-This is also called “porting” your mortgage.
-You can usually port only if you’re buying a new home and selling your old one at the same time.
-And you must re-qualify for the ported mortgage by proving your creditworthiness again.
+If you’re moving, you should consider taking your mortgage with you to avoid the penalty.
+This is called “porting” your mortgage.
+However, there’s a caveat.
+You can usually only port your mortgage if you’re buying a new home and selling your old one at the same time.
+Be prepared to re-qualify for the ported mortgage by proving your creditworthiness again.

-2. If you foresee breaking your mortgage during its term, you can make extra payments to reduce the balance on which the penalty is calculated.
-Most mortgages allow you to prepay a set percentage of the principle in one lump sum.
+If you anticipate breaking your mortgage early, you can make extra payments to reduce the balance on which the penalty is calculated.
+Many mortgages allow you to prepay up to a certain percentage of the principal in one lump sum.

-3. Try to negotiate lower penalties if you’re refinancing your mortgage with the same lender.
-There’s no guarantee, but mortgage rates and terms are always negotiable.
+Try to negotiate lower penalties if you’re refinancing your mortgage with the same lender.
+There’s no guarantee, but generally, mortgage rates and terms are always negotiable.

 Are there any additional costs related to breaking a mortgage?